Tips for the Campus Community

 has the right to change his or her mind, and donít use force, coercion or

-Learn more about sexual assault and speak out against attitudes that support
+Learn more about sexual misconduct and speak out against attitudes that support

 Education (214-768-2393) can connect you with students, faculty and staff